What Years Were The 16th Century

 Q: What role did exploration play in the 16th century?

 A: Exploration was a defining feature of the 16th century, as European powers sought new trade routes, resources, and territories.
-Explorers like Ferdinand Magellan and Vasco da Gama charted new courses across the globe, leading to the European colonization of the Americas and the expansion of global trade networks.
+So explorers like Ferdinand Magellan and Vasco da Gama charted new courses across the globe, leading to the European colonization of the Americas and the expansion of global trade networks.
 This era of exploration had a profound impact on global power dynamics and cultural exchange.

 Q: What were the main causes of the Protestant Reformation?